Jack Donaghy: Storylines and characteristics

 Jack starts out again at GE — in the mailroom.
 He works his way up to the top again in amazingly rapid fashion, however.
-Jack contemplates sleeping with Kathy Geiss to save the company from Banks' plan to shut GE down completely for two years, but is able to avoid this with Liz's help.
+Jack contemplates having sex with Kathy Geiss to save the company from Banks' plan to shut GE down completely for two years, but is able to avoid this with Liz's help.
 In the end, Kathy signs a contract making Jack her main business advisor, and Banks takes off.
 Don Geiss emerges from his coma shortly thereafter, but stuns Jack with the news that he has decided to stay on as GE's chairman after all.
 Jack remains in his position as head of NBC, telling Liz Lemon how many times an episode she can use the phrase "cat anus".
 Jack discovers that Jimmy Donaghy is not his real father.
 Similar to the plot of Mamma Mia, Jack finds that he has three possible fathers.
 Liz invites them to TGS saying they won a contest, and Jack quickly finds that his father is Milton Greene, a Bennington College professor.
 Getting in an argument with Milton about politics, he says to Liz that he does not want to tell Milton, but Liz convinces him otherwise.
 After Jack tells Milton that he is Milton's son, Milton tells Jack he needs a kidney or he will die.
 Jack finds that he is not a match and organizes a "We Are the World"-type charity called "Kidney Now," with celebrities singing a song that asks anyone who is a match to give Milton a kidney.
 One of the celebrities, Elvis Costello, ultimately proves to be a match and saves Milton's life himself.

 Devon Banks comes back at Jack with a revenge plan involving the United States government trying to shut down GE.
 Jack is able to get out of it, however.
 Jack is described by his assistant Jonathan as being the "best gift giver in the world."
 One year, Jonathan bought Jack a $95 bottle of olive oil for Christmas and in return Jack had Jonathan's sister released from a North Korean jail.
 When Liz and Jack finally agree to exchange gifts, they agree on spending zero dollars for each other (with both trying to one-up the other).
 Jack has Jonathan drive all over Pennsylvania to find a program of Liz's production of The Crucible, framed in wood from her stage and not reimbursing Jonathan for gas.
 Liz calls in a bomb threat at Penn Station (getting Frank, Toofer, and Lutz arrested in the process) to keep Jack's high school crush, Nancy, in town.
 Finally, Jack brings in Liz's childhood crush, Larry Wilcox (in-costume as Jon Baker), as a date for her.